ziyuezzy/NexullanceFlowlevel/README.md

 install:
-apt install python3 pip (need python 3.12) pip3.12 install numpy matplotlib networkx joblib galois gurobipy pynauty
+apt install python3 pip (need python 3.12) pip3.12 install numpy matplotlib networkx joblib galois gurobipy pynauty pandas pybind11

 # classes in folder "topolgies/":
 Slimfly, RRG and Equality are implemented as child classes of "HPC_topo" which are based on undiretional graphs.